engineeranalyst/Flatten-the-Stack-A-Case-Study-on-Product-Sales-Analysis/README.md

 <img width="1572" height="742" alt="Flatten The Stack Dashboard" src="https://github.com/user-attachments/assets/36baa3d9-d32f-440a-9b95-0cbb1a3d3d3a" />

 ## 📊 Executive Summary
+I performed a comprehensive product sales analysis for this project.

 This project demonstrates a sophisticated **Extract, Load, Transform (ELT)** pipeline designed to solve a common modern data challenge: extracting business value from semi-structured, nested JSON transaction data.

 By migrating raw CSV data into a **MySQL Relational Database**, I engineered a normalization process that "flattens" nested product arrays into a 1NF-compliant schema.
 The final output is a dynamic **Excel Power Pivot Dashboard** that provides deep-dive insights into fulfillment efficiency, order composition, and revenue momentum.